What is a PIP

 When you open a position of BUY and the market acts in your favor every pip movement will earn you $1.00 and the visa versa is true if you SELL.
 If the markets are against your choice to either buy or sell, a $1.00 will be lost per pip movement should the trend be against you.

 Increasing or decreasing the amount of units will have the exact effect on the pip value.
+You can also use our trading calculator in order to estimate the possible outcome of a trade before entering it.

 Major currencies pips